Rent a property with no deposit

 Things to consider

-- The landlord will be expecting the rent to be increased in order to reflect the fact that there is no deposit being paid
+- The landlord will be expecting a high quality application and offer to be made to reflect the fact that there is no deposit being paid

 - It is recommended that Tenant liability insurance is taken out by you in advance of the tenancy commencing